 - Mizzou Ed has more graduate students than any other college or school at Mizzou and was the first college at Mizzou to offer a degree completely online.
 The college offers more online options than any other college or school at Mizzou.

-Teacher preparation: 16 teacher preparation areas leading to state certification at elementary and secondary levels
+Teacher preparation: 14 teacher preparation areas leading to state certification from early childhood to secondary levels (or PK-12)

 - Department of Learning, Teaching & Curriculum